Dog Bite Lawyer in Washington, DC

 Dog Bites and Criminal Liability in Washington DC

-One particular way that a victim can prove vicious tendencies in a civil lawsuit is by showing that the dog has been classified as potentially dangerous or dangerous as set out under the District of Columbia’s laws.
+One particular way that a victim can prove vicious tendencies in a civil lawsuit is by showing that the dog has been classified as potentially dangerous or dangerous as set out under the District of Columbia’s laws with the help of a dog bite lawyer.
 Owners of potentially dangerous or dangerous dog breeds are legally required to meet a higher standard for registering, keeping and restraining their dogs.
 Otherwise, they may face criminal penalties if they fail to do so.

 Under the district’s code of Section 8-1906, it is stated that a dog owner who has a potentially dangerous or dangerous dog who does not meet their responsibilities under the code, can be convicted of a misdemeanor and incur a maximum penalty of $500 as well as up to 90 days imprisonment for their first offense, and up to 90 days in jail and a $1,000 fine for a second offense.

 Since civil and criminal cases operate somewhat differently in the District of Columbia, a dog owner can face both civil liability and criminal penalties concurrently if their dog bites another person.